nddic/resp-huddle/README.md

 # resp-huddle

-This is the repository for the responsiveness huddle task.
+This is the repository for the responsiveness and media query huddle task.